 They can originate with the rye grain used in the cooking, the yeast used in the fermentation or the barrel used for the maturation.
 Or they could come from a combination of these.

 At 4 years a Bourbon is usually considered fully matured.
-That doesn't stop producers from leaving their product in the barrel a few years longer to get more of that barrel flavour into the final product, though.
+That doesn't stop producers from leaving their product in the barrel a few years longer to get more of that barrel flavor into the final product, though.

 Many drinkers like the notes that a bit more time in oak will impart to their Bourbon.
-Almond, walnut, cedar, pecan and yes, oak are all familiar oak-derived flavours.
-Wood-forward Bourbons can be tannic like black tea or rich with flavours of leather and tobacco.
+Almond, walnut, cedar, pecan and yes, oak are all familiar oak-derived flavors.
+Wood-forward Bourbons can be tannic like black tea or rich with flavors of leather and tobacco.
 They can also be very expensive and hard to appreciate for the beginner.

 These Bourbons have been more gently aged and haven't picked up as many of the oak characteristics.

-As such you get more of the flavour from the corn, barley, rye or wheat used in their creation.
+As such you get more of the flavor from the corn, barley, rye or wheat used in their creation.
 Think notes like hot cereal or cornbread.

-Good beginner Bourbons that showcase these grain flavours are Very Old Barton, Basil Hayden's, and Johnny Drum Private Reserve.
+Good beginner Bourbons that showcase these grain flavors are Very Old Barton, Basil Hayden's, and Johnny Drum Private Reserve.

 So, after all of that, where should we point our wannabe Bourbon-loving friends?
 The first step in knowing what you like is trying new things.
 Luckily, we know just the place to go...